lyndiem/PPATTeamErik/README.md

 # PPATTeamErik
 This is a collection of all files needed to make a hinged wedge assistive mounting device for wheelchair boarding.
 These are Solidworks 2018 files and require Solidworks 2018 or later to open.
-The part files for the components that need to be 3D Printed or machined are additionally attached directly in the Instructable *Insert Link*.
+The part files for the components that need to be 3D Printed or machined are additionally attached directly in the Instructable https://www.instructables.com/id/PPAT-Team-Erik/.

 STEP versions of all parts and assemblies can be found at PPATTeamErik/FilesForInstructable/STEP Files For Documentation, and are linked throughout the Instructable.
 These STEP files are compatible with other versions of CAD and are backwards compatible with Solidworks.